SKLemon/pyprojects/README.md

 # BAIL Repository #
 A repository of projects and scripts built in Python.
+Used as a lessons learned, and to document progress in Python.